kellyhennigan/fmrieat/README.md

 * cue_[ROI]_ts.1D	# ROI time series

 ### Quality Assurance (QA)

-at this point, we should do some QA checks.
+At this point, we should do some QA checks.
 The most common things that can go wrong are bad coregistration in group space and bad head motion.

 #### bad co-registration
 In afni viewer, load subject's anatomy and functional volume in tlrc space (files "t1_tlrc_afni.nii.gz" and "vol1_cue_tlrc_afni.nii.gz").
 These should be reasonably aligned.
 If they aren't, that means 1) the anatomical <-> functional alignment in native space messed up, 2) the subject's anatomical <-> tlrc template alignment messed up, or 3) both messed up.

 This can be done more efficiently for a lot of subjects by using the script `concatSubjVol.py`.
 Run that to concatanate all subjects' t1 and vol1 functional data in tlrc space, then flip through them in the afni viewer using the "index" option.